 - Do you have a personal history or family history of high blood pressure, high cholesterol, diabetes, heart disease or stroke?

 What you can do

-You'll also be asked about the medications you take, including over-the-counter medications and supplements.
-Before your appointment, write down each drug's name, dosage, reason for taking it, and the name of the prescribing doctor.
+Your health care provider may ask about the medications you take, including supplements and drugs bought without a prescription.
+Before your appointment, write down each drug's name, dosage, reason for taking it and the name of the prescribing provider.
 Bring the list with you to your appointment.

 Other strategies to help you use your appointment time well include the following:

-- During your appointment, ask your doctor about anything you don't understand.
+- During your appointment, ask your health care provider about anything you don't understand.